insin/newforms/README.rst

     such as Forms, FormSets and ErrorLists, have a ``defaultRendering()`` method.

-    This is required because js-forms can output DOM Elements or HTML from the same objects and there's no standard ``toDOM()``-type method in JavaScript.
+    This is required because newforms can output DOM Elements or HTML from the same objects and there's no standard ``toDOM()``-type method in JavaScript.
 If you're operating in HTML mode, you can coerce these objects to string to get HTML out of them, as their ``toString()``